 Most of us know that exercises, in general, are good.
 But what time of day should you exercise?

-Regardless of whether you’re a morning person or a night owl, there’s growing evidence that morning exercises has so many benefits.
+Regardless of whether you’re a morning person or a night owl, there’s growing evidence that working out in the morning has so many benefits.

-In this article, we will go over some of the benefits of exercising in the morning.
+In this post, we will go over some of the most impactful benefits of morning exercise.